 You need to keep an eye on your dog and recognize when they might need veterinary treatment.
 For example, if your dog refuses to eat, has a fit, is continuously vomiting or severely injured then you should take them to the vets.
 Don’t let your dog suffer unnecessarily.
 Give them regular health checks by feeling their body for lumps and bumps and keeping an eye out for any injuries.

 Socialising Your Dog

 You should try and socialise your dog from a very young age.
-Get them used to being around other dogs and people.
+Get them used to be around other dogs and people.
 Let them play and interact with other dogs from a young pup and ensure they get to meet lots of different people.
-It’s also good to get your dog used to see lots of other animals too so that they become desensitised to them.
+It’s also good to get your dog used to see lots of other animals too so that they become desensitized to them.

 Don’t get a puppy if you are planning on going on holiday within the first few months of getting them.
 If you have a dog you have to make plans to ensure they are cared for properly while you are away.
 Find a reliable dog sitter, day care centre or friend so that you know your dog is in good hands.

 Dogs need a certain amount of company.
 They should not be left on their own any more than three or four hours, although the length of time depends on their age and requirements.
 If you work full time and aren’t going to be around most of the time they don’t get a dog, it’s just not fair.
 Make sure that someone is around most of the time to keep your dog company.